OpenDreamProject/od-dm-reference/content/objects/database/query/proc/execute.md

     top_scorers += query.GetColumn(0)
 ```

+{% parity() %}
-{{ parity(description="We do not currently support running Execute() without a database datum provided.
-The BYOND implementation of DreamMaker supports passing a filename.") }}
+We do not currently support running Execute() without a database datum provided.
+The BYOND implementation of DreamMaker supports passing a filename.
+{% end %}